nautilus-os/NautilusOS/README.md

 NOTE: Do NOT sync the dev build untill this message is removed
+# `WE NEED TO SEEK FUNDING FOR DOMAIN!
+SEE DOMAIN IDEAS FOR MORE DETAILS`
 ## NautilusOS

 NautilusOS is a web-based operating system built entirely in HTML, CSS, and JS—and it’s my biggest project yet!!